roopemyller/multi-db-system-project/README.md

 ### Python + Postgres

-Three separeate DBs in one PostgreSQL server, populate the DBs with python and connection via python (`psycopq2`, `asyncpg`)
+Three separeate DBs in one PostgreSQL server, populate the DBs with python and connection via python (`psycopq2`)

 ### Typer